- UHS Home

 PharmacyThe pharmacy is licensed by the State of Michigan and provides quality pharmaceutical services with an emphasis on patient counseling regarding your medication(s), issues involving possible drug interactions, proper use and storage of your medication(s), dosage and side effects.
 We also maintain a variety of over-the-counter products, including non-prescription medications.
 Our prescription and non-prescription inventory meets most of the needs of our customers.
 We can special order items in most cases and have them available for you the next afternoon.
 Please call or come in and we will be happy to provide information on the availability and price of both prescription and over-the-counter products.

-219 Snow Health Center (at east end of the second floor)
+sUITE 201, Snow Health Center (at west end of the second floor, straight off main entrance hallway)

 - Telephone: 734.487.1125